At the Center for Emergency Care

 - Emergency helicopter transport, when needed.

-In addition, the Center for Emergency Care at UMCPP
+In addition, the Center for Emergency Care at UMCP

-is a state-designated Primary Stroke Center, based on UMCPP's advanced
+is a state-designated Primary Stroke Center, based on UMCP's advanced

 capabilities and protocols for the rapid and effective treatment of stroke